VaKonS/zipper/README.md

 Will compress all files from current directory to "output_directory\file.extension.best#.of#.cycle#.zip".<br>
 *Try to use "/" or "\\\\" instead of "\\" in paths in case of errors.*<br>
 <br>
-### Current limitation:
+### Current limitations:
-Do not compress subfolders to single archive.<br>
+- When compressing to single archive, all files from subfolders will be in root folder of archive.
-When adding files, not folders, 7-Zip will strip file paths, and **all files will be in root folder of archive.**
+- Parameters (i. e. directories/archive name) can be only in local codepage.
+But found filenames can have any codepage.
+The will not be shown correctly in console, but should be processed fine.

 ---
 ## Tuning: